akashrai2003/intelunnati_Trailblazers/README.md

 that makes it posssible for us to do so.
 The spread of false information has caused instablity in both past and the present, whihch has also resulted in the loss of human lives.
-In order to detect wether news is legitimate and bogus using machine learning concepts, our organiztion aims to help ensure peace and sanity.
+In order to detect wether news is legitimate and bogus using machine learning concepts, our organiztion aims to help ensure social peace and sanity.

 # Team Members
 All of us are E.C.E undergrads at `NMIT`